wpswings/track-orders-for-woocommerce/README.txt

 **KEEP YOUR CUSTOMERS INFORMED WITH REAL-TIME WOOCOMMERCE ORDER TRACKING AND ENGAGE THEIR MINDS AS THEY WAIT.
 ADD STAGES TO THE SHIPPING JOURNEY BASED ON YOUR FULFILLMENT PROCESS AND RENDER A COMPLETE ORDER TRACKING AND WOOCOMMERCE SHIPPING EXPERIENCE TO THE CUSTOMERS.**

 Track Orders for WooCommerce is the best woocommerce shipping plugin you’ll ever need.
 Using this extension, you can enable customers to monitor the delivery process.
-They can track the shipment from order placement to doorstep delivery. [**Track Order for Woocommerce Pro**](https://wpswings.com/product/track-orders-for-woocommerce-pro/?utm_source=ot-org-page&utm_medium=referral&utm_campaign=ot-pro) goes beyond WooCommerce tracking.
+They can track the shipment from order placement to doorstep delivery.

+📦 [**Track Orders for Woocommerce Pro**](https://wpswings.com/product/track-orders-for-woocommerce-pro/?utm_source=ot-org-page&utm_medium=referral&utm_campaign=ot-pro) goes beyond WooCommerce tracking.

 It lets you optimize the custom woocommerce shipping module to make waiting less boring for your customers.
 On top of that, you can tailor the tracking stages to your shipping process.